ufo2011/NXP-MCUBootUtility/README-en.md

 > * Source code: https://github.com/JayHeng/nxp-sec-boot-ui
 > * Feedback: https://www.cnblogs.com/henjay724/p/10159925.html

-　　nxpSecBoot is packaged by PyInstaller, All Python dependencies has been packaged into an executable file (\nxp-sec-boot-ui\bin\nxpSecBoot.exe), so if you don't want to develop nxpSecBoot for new feature, there is no need to install any Python software or related libraries.
+　　nxpSecBoot is packaged by PyInstaller, all Python dependencies have been packaged into an executable file (\nxp-sec-boot-ui\bin\nxpSecBoot.exe), so if you do not want to develop nxpSecBoot for new feature, there is no need to install any Python software or related libraries.

 > Note1: The nxpSecBoot.exe in the source code package is packaged in the Windows 10 x64 environment and has only been tested in this environment.
 If it cannot be used directly for system environment reasons, you need to install [Python2.7.15 x86 version ](https://www.python.org/ftp/python/2.7.15/python-2.7.15.msi)(Confirm that the directory "\Python27\" and "\Python27\Scripts\" are in the system environment variable path after the installation is completed), then click on "do_setup_by_pip.bat" in the "\nxp-sec-boot-ui\env\" directory to install the Python library on which nxpSecBoot depends.
 Finally, click "do_pack_by_pyinstaller.bat" to regenerate the nxpSecBoot.exe.